zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 ####Step 3:

 We always write our CSS in a different file.
 In programming, we like to separate different tasks to different files.
-This is known as separation of concerns.
-What this means is that we have one file to write our HTML and at least one different file to write our CSS.
+This is known as separation of concerns, which means we have one file to write our HTML and at least one different file to write our CSS.

 The developers of beyonce.com happened to write the CSS and store it online so we can take a look.